cvmfs/doc-cvmfs/cpt-shrinkwrap.rst

      !/lcg/releases/uuid

-Creating an Image for ROOT
+Creating an image for ROOT
 --------------------------

 Start out with either building ``cvmfs_shrinkwrap``, adding it to your path,